Pulse oximeters are small, portable devices that can detect low oxygen in the blood, a sign of life-threatening illness.

 The World Health Organization recommends pulse oximeters for primary health care as part of integrated management of childhood illness, but they are rarely used.

-ALIMA’s project will pilot easy-to-use pulse oximeters in primary health care in four countries–Burkina Faso, Guinea Mali and Niger–and gather data on their affordability, feasibility and impact.
+ALIMA’s AIRE project will pilot easy-to-use pulse oximeters in primary health care in four countries–Burkina Faso, Guinea, Mali and Niger–and gather data on their affordability, feasibility and impact.
 They will also help countries with procurement of the devices and to develop policies on their use.

 ALIMA will work closely with Institut National de la Santé et de la Recherche Médicale (INSERM), Solthis and Terre des Hommes, as well as ministries, civil society and scale-up partners.

-Unitaid is funding a similar project to pilot pulse oximeters with PATH, in five other countries in Africa and Asia.
+Unitaid is funding a similar initiative, PATH’s TIMCI project, to pilot pulse oximeters in five other countries in Africa and Asia.

 The impact we are seeking